 - Coconut Oil – 8 oz.
 I use Trader Joe’s Organic Virgin Unrefined Coconut Oil.
 You can use any brand of pure coconut oil.
 I’d choose a brand that offers organic virgin unrefined coconut oil.
 It’s the best for your skin.

 - Sunflower Oil – 1.28 oz.
 I use Whole Foods 365 Organic Sunflower Oil.
-Other brands of sunflower oil, like La Tourangelle Organic Sunflower Oil, and Life-Flo Organic Sunflower Oil, work as well.
+Other brands of sunflower oil, like La Tourangelle Organic Sunflower Oil, or Life-Flo Organic Sunflower Oil, work as well.

 - Lye (Sodium Hydroxide) – 2.2 oz.
 I use Food Grade Lye.